 That's just one of my own personal silly examples.
-If you don't work well around people, find a quiet part of your home.
+If you don't Copyright 2018 ConvertingCopy.com work well around people, find a quiet part of your home.
 If you prefer people, go to a library or coffee shop.
 Starbucks or really most chain restaurants and stores offer free WiFi nowadays.